unicode-org/icu4x/ffi/diplomat/cpp/docs/source/errors_ffi.rst

         An error arising from writing to a string Typically found when not enough space is allocated

-    .. cpp:enumerator:: LocaleUndefinedSubtagError

-        The subtag being requested was not set

-    .. cpp:enumerator:: LocaleParserError

-        The locale or subtag string failed to parse

-    .. cpp:enumerator:: DataStructValidityError

-        Attempted to construct an invalid data struct

     .. cpp:enumerator:: DataMissingResourceKeyError

     .. cpp:enumerator:: DataMissingVariantError